Adjoint twisted Reidemeister torsion and Gram matrices: Adjoint twisted Reidemeister torsion of the pairs of pants

-{\bf Case $P_\alpha$:} In this case, $P$ is the double of a hyperbolic triangle $T$ with cone angles $\alpha_1,$ $\alpha_2$ and $\alpha_3.$ For $k=1,2,3,$ let $e_k$ be the edge of $T$ opposite to $p_k$ and let $s_k$ be its lengths.
-To compute the holonomy representation $\rho,$ we isometrically embedded $T$ into $\mathbb H^3$ as follows.
+Now $P$ is the double of a hyperbolic triangle $T$ with cone angles $\alpha_1,$ $\alpha_2$ and $\alpha_3.$ For $i=1,2,3,$ let $e_i$ be the edge of $T$ opposite to $p_i$ and let $s_i$ be its lengths.
+To compute its holonomy representation $\rho,$ we isometrically embedded $T$ into $\mathbb H^3$ as follows.
 As in Figure \ref{triangle}, we place $p_1$ at $(0,0,1),$ the edge $e_2$ in the $xz$-plane and $T$ in the unit hemisphere centered at $(0,0,0)$ such that the $y$-coordinate of $p_2$ is negative.
 This could always be done by replacing $T$ by its mirror image if necessary.

 To simplify the notation, we for any $z\in \mathbb C$ let